Energy Policy

 Here's where it gets interesting.
 Retailers aren't charities.
 They need to recover the cost of giving away free power somehow.

 Existing "free daytime power" plans from OVO, AGL, and GloBird typically have higher rates outside the free window.
-The 3 hours are free, but you pay more for the other 21 hours.
+The 3 hours are free, but you pay more for the other 21 hours, especially during the expensive evening peak.

 The Australian Energy Regulator (AER) says it will monitor Solar Sharer plans to prevent gouging.
 But the economics are simple: the money has to come from somewhere.